aws/aws-parallelcluster/docs/configuration.rst

 placement
 """""""""
 Cluster placement logic.
-This enables the whole cluster or only compute to use the placement group.
+This enables the whole cluster or only the compute instances to use the placement group.

 Can be ``cluster`` or ``compute``.